argyaharish1292/plbroadcastbot/README.md

 # plbroadcastbot
-Bot for automatic KPI monitoring
+Telegram Bot for automatic KPI monitoring

 Background
+- Single concurrent user to access OSS server
+- Manual data extraction/export from the server
+- No persistent database (data usually compiled by an OSS engineer as a one-week period of measurement of KPI in excel format)
+- No automatic management reporting

 Features of these bot :
 - Aggregate daily data to display TWAMP Performance KPI